hahaxun/mmf/website/docs/projects/butd.md

 title: BUTD
 ---

-This is a tutorial for running the BUTD model available in MMF.
+This is a tutorial for running the BUTD model available in multimodelity.
 This model was released originally under this ([repo](https://github.com/peteanderson80/bottom-up-attention)).
-Please cite the following paper if you are using BUTD model from mmf:
+Please cite the following paper if you are using BUTD model from multimodelity:

 * Anderson, P., He, X., Buehler, C., Teney, D., Johnson, M., Gould, S., & Zhang, L. (2018). *Bottom-up and top-down attention for image captioning and visual question answering*.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 6077-6086). ([arXiV](https://arxiv.org/abs/1707.07998))
 ```